Expected number of faces in a random embedding of any graph is at most linear: Introduction

 This field of study was termed \emph{random topological graph theory} by White \cite{white1994introduction}.
-An outline of the applications can be found in \cite{lando2004graphs}.
 Stahl \cite{St91Short} gave an upper bound on $\E[F]$ by proving that $\E[F] \leq n\log n$ for any simple graph on $n$ vertices.
 It was shown in \cite{loth2021random} that there are many examples of graphs with $\E[F] = \Theta(n)$: suppose a graph has maximum vertex degree $d$ and a set $\mathcal C$ of cycles, all of length at most $\ell$.
 Then it is shown that

 In particular, if the graph has small vertex-degrees and a set of $\Theta(n)$ short cycles, then we have at least linearly many expected faces.
 There are many examples of graphs of bounded degree and with linearly many short cycles.
 They all have $\E[F] = \Theta(n)$.